 The fire alarm system and firefighting equipment in the residence halls are for everyone’s protection.
 Tampering with firefighting equipment or setting off a false alarm (general or local) not only makes the system ineffectual, but also endangers the lives of residents.
 Thus, tampering with, removal of, or misuse of fire extinguishers, fire alarms, smoke detectors (including batteries), fire evacuation route instructions, sprinklers, other firefighting equipment, or exit signs is prohibited by both residence hall policy and state law.
 Although it may seem harmless to store items and/or perform exercises (pull-ups) on sprinkler pipes, be aware that the pipes can be pulled out of the ceiling and cause significant damage.
 To prevent water damage to your room, your electrical equipment, and your belongings, hanging from, or hanging items from, sprinkler pipes is prohibited.

 In addition to disciplinary action, there is a charge for removing or damaging individual room smoke detectors or removing or damaging evacuation instructions.
 Residents are subject to prosecution and severe disciplinary action if they violate this policy.
 Residents involved in serious fire safety violations, including setting off false fire alarms (the general or main fire alarm or any plastic cover local alarm), may be suspended from the university.

 A. Fire Hazards/Decorating of rooms/Storing of personal items in rooms

-University staff reserve the right to ask students to remove any decorations from walls, doors., windows, floors, etc. Failure to do comply with such a request will be considered a violation of the policy.
+University staff reserves the right to ask students to remove any decorations from walls, doors, windows, floors, etc. Failure to do comply with such a request will be considered a violation of the policy.
 Students are urged to be cautious about covering their room walls and doors with paper materials.
 Total wall/door coverage can be a vandalism/fire hazard.